lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 04:18 PM)_

 > ”You!
 Young man!
-You say you’ll love our daughter?”
+You say you'll love our daughter?”

 **Bagelwrecker** _(07-Oct-18 04:18 PM)_